-For industrialists, the treatment of raw ground and surface water using UF can be highly beneficial, and in some cases essential.
+In industrial applications, the treatment of raw groundwater and surface water using UF can be highly beneficial, and in some cases, essential.
 UF treatment often results in better operating reliability and a longer operating lifetime for the downstream plant and equipment.

 The range of packaged UF membrane systems from ITT Aquious offers users reliability and robustness across a wide array of municipal, commercial and industrial applications.
 The membranes used in the Aquious UF systems have been approved for drinking water applications by the majority of the world’s regulatory agencies, meeting both North American and European standards.

 Aquious provides UF systems as standard skid-mounted packages to minimize costs—combining all necessary pumps, instruments, valves and other standard equipment—and offer complete treatment solutions.
-A wide array of options is available to tailor the standard designs to meet specific customer needs.
+A wide variety of options are available to tailor the standard designs to meet specific customer needs.
 Aquious also offers customized systems supported by comprehensive, in-house design and engineering capabilities.